-Preview reading assignments: 10% Weekly homework assignments: 30% Minimum of Interviews 1 & 2: 15% Maximum of Interviews 1 & 2: 25% Final Project: 20%
+Weekly homework assignments: 35%

+Minimum of Interviews 1 & 2: 20%

+Maximum of Interviews 1 & 2: 25%

+Final Project: 20%

 Interviews: In lieu of midterm exams, we will have two interviews.
-In these interviews, we will meet one-on-one (in person or via Zoom) and I will ask you questions about the course material and you will have an opportunity to demonstrate your knowlege of ordinary differential equations and your analytical skills.
+In these interviews, we will meet one-on-one (via Zoom) and I will ask you questions about the course material and you will have an opportunity to demonstrate your knowledge of ordinary differential equations and your analytical skills.
 Though we will discuss these interviews (in detail) in a couple of weeks after the course begins, you can expect to be given a list of "fair game" topics for the interview, from which I will randomly choose questions.
-We will schedule the interviews (roughly) 1/3 and 2/3 of the way through the semester - the dates for which are TBD.
+You will also be provided with my grading rubric ahead of the interview.
+The dates for the interviews are listed below.
+For each interview, you will reserve a 20 minute appointment within the listed 3-day period and these appointments will be booked via my Calendly page.